-No grants were recorded for the year ended June 30, 2016.
+No grants were recorded for the six months ended December 31, 2016 and for the year ended June 30, 2016.

 r.
 Research and development costs:

 Research and development costs, net of grants received, are charged to the consolidated statement of operations as incurred.